DS-100/sp22/syllabus.md

 You can email [{{page.course.email}}](mailto:{{page.course.email}}) and one of the instructors will get back to you.
 Note that to ensure more timely responses, this address is monitored by the team of the two lead instructors (Josh Hug and Lisa Yan) the Head TA ({{page.course.head_ta}}), as well as several lead GSIs, to ensure more timely responses.
 You can contact Josh and Lisa directly for matters that require strict privacy and their direct attention.

 ### Weekly Checks
 While lecture and discussion section attendance is not required, nor even expected, we do expect you to stay up to date with material.
 To help us keep track of your progress and sentiment about the course, there will be 14 weekly surveys due on Mondays at 11:59 PM Pacific.
 Weekly check-ins are submitted via Google Form, and links will be provided on the [Home page](../) each week.
+Weekly Checks are graded on completion, not correctness.

 <!--
 Quick Checks, as mentioned above, are short conceptual questions embedded into each lecture, in the form of Google Forms. **Quick Checks are not graded.** These are meant for you to check your understanding of the concepts that were just introduced.